 The semantics of a condition are often subtle.
 For example, consider a condition timebetween(9am,5pm).
 How a particular policy infrastructure views time is largely defined by its security requirements.
 Where the policy only needs a local (and potentially insecure) timing source, the condition could be evaluated locally.
-If, however, the timing needed to be synchronized and secure across multiple enforcement points, it would have to be acquired from an external timing source.
-Note that because the desired semantics may differ from environment to environment, support for both conditions may be required (e.g., localtime and networktime).
+If, however, the timing needed to be synchronized across multiple enforcement points (and secure), it would have to be acquired by an external timing source.
+Note that because the desired semantics may differ from environment to environment, support for both conditions may be required (e.g., both localtime and networktime would made available).